cstar/cb_asset_pipeline/README.md

 # Asset Compiler for Chicago Boss

-This document is a work in progress.
+This document is a work in progress and the code is not finished yet.

 ## What does it do ?